 Journalists whose pitches are accepted will receive guidance from veteran audio storytellers, editorial support from the GroundTruth podcast team, access to recording studios and voice coaching, professional mixing and sound design, digital production and episode promotion.
 The storyteller will also be paid $1,500 for the story.
 Additional funds may be made available in some cases to cover expenses.

-The “GroundTruth” podcast, which is produced by The GroundTruth Project in partnership with WGBH and PRX, has been the recipient of an Alfred I. duPont-Columbia Award, a national Edward R. Murrow Award and four regional RTDNA Edward R. Murrow Awards since its launch in September 2015.
+The “GroundTruth” podcast, which is produced by The GroundTruth Project in partnership with WGBH and PRX, has been the recipient of an Alfred I. duPont-Columbia Award, a national Edward R. Murrow Award and four regional Murrow Awards since its launch in September 2015.
 Episodes produced through the GroundTruth Podcast Incubator may reach additional listeners through GroundTruth’s radio and podcast partners.

 The GroundTruth Podcast Incubator is open to independent audio producers and reporters, as well as those working at news organizations.
 There is no limit on age or experience, but preference will be given to early-career journalists (up to five years of experience).
 Applicants are not required to be in the Boston area, but those who are would have the opportunity to work out of the GroundTruth offices at WGBH in Boston.